 — An excellent selection of online videos may be found on Pat Coghlan’s collection of Sacred Harp videos.

-Above: Linda leading at the 2015 Palo Alto All-Day Singing.
+In the photo below, Linda leads a tune at the 2015 Palo Alto All-Day Singing: